-EXSC 1151 - Rock Climbing (2 cr)
+EXSC 1151 Rock Climbing 2 cr

 Climbing equipment, types of climbs, terminology, knots, anchors, belaying, free climbing, aid climbing, and rappelling.
 Individuals will assess their abilities and limitations as they relate to climbing activities.
 Strong emphasis on safety.
 Appropriate for beginners as well as experienced climbers.
 Additional fee for this course.
+Recommended: Eligible for ENGC 0900 and READ 0960.
+Offered: Fall, Spring.

-EXSC 1153 - Backpacking and Wilderness Preservation (3 cr)
+EXSC 1153 Backpacking and Wilderness Preservation